France’s 10 most historic cities

 A hilltop wonder, Carcassonne sits alongside the Aude River surrounded by walls that were once its defensive battlements.
 A trip to the Château et Remparts allows you to walk along these walls plus learn about the 2,500 years of history here.
 You should also plan time in the Basilica of Saint-Nazaire which has some of the most beautiful stained-glass windows that come alive in the sunlight.

-If you’re a fan of fairytale castles, your next holiday destination has to be Annecy which has one of the most impressive in France.
+If you’re a fan of fairytale castles, your next holiday destination has to be Annecy.
 The castle Château d’Annecy was the residence of the counts of Geneva during the 13th and 14th centuries and is filled with art and vintage furnishings.
 Annecy’s old town, Vieille Ville, is an elegant sprawl of cobbled streets, canals, and pastel-coloured houses that play host to markets and antique fairs throughout the year.
 This city has a long history linked to its strategic position on the route between Geneva and Italy at the northern tip of Lake Annecy.
 Originally a Roman site in the 1st century AD, Annecy developed the nickname ‘Rome of the Alps’ only becoming a French city in 1860.

 If you are heading to Burgundy, Dijon is an intriguing place, filled with stories from the past.
 The university alone was founded in 1722, but you’ll also find a 14th century cathedral and the magnificent tombs of Philip the Bold (1342–1404) and John the Fearless (1371–1419), both (brilliantly named) dukes of Burgundy.
 Many of the streets here will make you feel like you’ve stepped back into the past, but our favourite is Rue de la Chouette, a short medieval treasure trove that takes its name from the little owl stone carving on one of the pillars of the church of Notre Dame.
 The owl is said to bring good luck if you rub it with your left hand.

-Capital of the Haute-Normandie region, Rouen is filled with galleries and museums that hold artefacts from across the centuries, including works from art heavyweights Monet and Carvaggio.
-You can also see the site where Joan of Arc met her fiery demise and check the time at the medieval astronomical clocks on Rue du Gros Horloge.
+Regional capital of Normandy, Rouen is filled with galleries and museums that hold artefacts from across the centuries, including works from art heavyweights Monet and Caravaggio.
+You can also see the site where Joan of Arc met her fiery demise and check the time by the medieval astronomical clocks on Rue du Gros Horloge.

 Immerse yourself in the history of France with LeShuttle